 There are a few reasons for this difference.
 First, many car seats made in other countries can be installed with either LATCH/UAS/ISOFIX or a seatbelt – but not both.
 If your car seat can only be installed with ISOFIX and the airplane just has seatbelts, you’re out of luck.

 Second, some car seats (like Australian seats) require the use of a rear-facing tether.
-Australian planes often have a few of the required tether points at the back of the plane, but planes in other countries won’t have them.
+Australian planes often have a few of the required tether points at the back of the plane (which you need to reserve in advance on the phone), but planes in other countries won’t have them.
+Read more about bringing your car seat to Australia.

 Third, many other countries just don’t have the same selection of ultra-compact travel car seats that the US has.
 There are numerous reasons why, but the net result is that plenty of non-US seats are just way too big to fit in skimpy American airplane seats.
 Some airlines like Spirit are explicit about the acceptable size of car seats.